manojj2002/manojj2002/README.md

 - 👋 Hi, I’m @manojj2002
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Bachelors in engineering, Bsc data science & programming.
+- 🌱 I’m currently learning Bachelors in engineering at B.M.S college of engineering,Bsc data science & programming at IIT Madras.

 - 💞️ I’m looking to collaborate ..
 - 📫 How to reach me : manoj.janasale@gmail.com